OFS/opae-sdk/plugin/README.md

       resources on the local host.
      * `^localhost`
-       This will be used to indicate that the matching criteria exclude local resources (only inlcude resources from remote hosts).
+       This will be used to indicate that the matching criteria exclude local resources (only include resources from remote hosts).
      * `*`
        This is a wildcard used to indicate resources on any host (which can be local or remote).